bigsnarfdude/aws-lambda-redshift-loader/README.md

-# A Zero Administration AWS Lambda Based Amazon Redshift Database Loader
+# AWS Lambda Based Amazon Redshift Database Loader

 With this AWS Lambda function, it's never been easier to get file data into Amazon Redshift.
 You simply push files into a variety of locations on Amazon S3, and